 At Perryfields Infant School, if any child on child abuse concerns arise all staff follow the SET procedures and inform the Designated Safeguarding Lead.
 Both sets of parents are informed of the incidents and together an action plan is agreed incorporating support, target and consequences.
 Referrals will be made and advice sought according to individual situations.
-At this time, we will refer to the schools Anti-bullying policy, Child on Child Harmful Sexual Behaviour policy, Safeguarding policy and Behaviour policy.
+At this time, we will refer to the schools Anti-bullying policy, Safeguarding policy and Behaviour policy.